microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/PccrcDebugToolUserGuide.md

 You need to install Net Framework 4.0 before using the MS-PCCRC Debug Tool

 #### <a name="_Toc314234425"/>**Supported Operating Systems**
-MS-PCCRC Debug Tool supports the operating systems Windows 7 and Win2K8 R2, above version is also supported.
+MS-PCCRC Debug Tool supports the operating systems Windows 7 and Win2K8 R2(or above version).
 Other OS is not tested and not official supported.

 ### <a name="_Toc314234426"/>**Installing MS-PCCRC Debug Tool**
 The MS-PCCRC Debug Tool is available as an .exe file.
 Double Click the .exe file.